Written By Kris New, Regional Director

 You will probably see mosquitoes in areas that VDCI services.
 VDCI will never claim to decrease your mosquito population by 100%, and you should run from anyone that does make that promise.
 What you will find is a scientifically-based approach to mosquito control that strives to protect public health by considering all stages of the mosquito life-cycle and each species bionomics.
 Surveillance alone is not effective.
 Source reduction or larviciding alone is not effective.
 Truck spraying alone is certainly not effective.
 Aerial spraying alone is not effective.
 What is effective, however, is the combination of all of these components – an Integrated Mosquito Management (IMM) program.
 An IMM program will reduce the chance of being bitten and contracting a mosquito-borne disease.
 VDCI continues to use innovative mosquito management methodologies and industry-leading technologies to provide more efficient, cost effective, and timely solutions to protect public health.

-Since 1992, Vector Disease Control International (VDCI) has taken pride in providing municipalities, mosquito abatement districts, military bases, industrial sites, planned communities, homeowners associations, and golf courses with the tools they need to run effective Integrated Tick and Mosquito Management programs.
+VDCI_Logo_squareSince 1992, Vector Disease Control International (VDCI) has taken pride in providing municipalities, mosquito abatement districts, industrial sites, planned communities, homeowners associations, and golf courses with the tools they need to run effective mosquito control programs.
 We are determined to protect the public health of the communities in which we operate.
-Our tick and mosquito management professionals have over 100 years of combined experience in the field of public health, specifically vector disease control.
-We strive to provide the most effective and scientifically sound mosquito surveillance and control programs possible based on an Integrated Mosquito Management (IMM) approach recommended by the American Mosquito Control Association (AMCA) and Centers for Disease Control and Prevention (CDC).
-VDCI is the only company in the country that can manage all aspects of an Integrated Tick and Mosquito Management program, from surveillance to disease testing to aerial applications in emergency response situations.
+Our mosquito control professionals have over 100 years of combined experience in the field of public health, specifically vector disease control.
+We strive to provide the most effective and scientifically sound mosquito surveillance and control programs possible based on an Integrated Mosquito Management approach recommended by the American Mosquito Control Association (AMCA) and Centers for Disease Control and Prevention (CDC).
+VDCI is the only company in the country that can manage all aspects of an integrated mosquito management program, from surveillance to disease testing to aerial application in emergency situations.